 The Hyoseok Cultural Festival, located in Pyeongchang, is a local festival meant to celebrate the author Lee Hyo-seok.
 Lee Hyo-seok wrote the critically acclaimed novel When Buckwheat Flowers Come Into Full Bloom, which paints a colorful picture of life in Pyeongchang.

 The festival is a celebration of life in the Korean county and the folklore that makes Pyeongchang different from other parts of Korea.
 The festival is a celebration of culture and literature, and it provides a variety of literary contests and programs for festival-goers to take part in.
-The festival takes place September 4th-13th, so make sure you don’t miss it!
+The festival usually takes place during the first week of September, so make sure you don’t miss it!

 The Wanju Wild Food Festival is a festival that brings together lovers of food, nature, and sustainability.
 The festival was originally put together to highlight all of the awesome aspects of Wanju – therefore, the food that is provided at the festival incorporates locally grown produce and locally raised and butchered meats and seafood.

 Through eating food comprised of mostly wild, unprocessed ingredients, chefs hope to make festival attendees look back and reminisce about simpler times.
 If eating food, spending time outdoors, and learning about wildlife sounds like something you’d be interested in, don’t miss this festival!

 Korean: 완주와일드푸드축제 (wanjuwaildeupudeuchukje)